statgen/locuszoom/assets/docs/interactivity_tutorial.md

 	* Make it semantically clear which item is being modified, in case the array changes later:  `const assoc_panel_layout = panel_layouts[0]`
 	* Instead of hard-coding position in an array, consider dynamically locating the desired section by a property that may change less often: `const assoc_layer = assoc_panel_layout.data_layers.find(item => item.id === 'association')`
 * Be conservative in how many fields you allow to be changed.
 Layouts allow almost any aspect of the plot to be customized, but it can be difficult to test every possible combination.
 It's generally easier to code and maintain controlled options (like a list of preset views).

+After re-defining the layout, be sure to call `plot.applyState()` (also known as `plot.refresh()`) to trigger a re-render, so that the changes to the layout take effect.

 ## Events communicate with the outside world
 Each time that a LocusZoom plot is modified, it fires an *event* that notifies any listeners of the change.